 After reading her autobiography, I sense that her spiritual growth went off course and was stunted for ten long years because she did not have proper guidance once the advanced TM practices had opened her up and left her hanging.

 Transcendental Meditation and psychosis

 In another TM autobiography called My Enlightenment Delusion by a writer going under the pseudonym Matt Landing, he describes a nightmare of wasted years.
 He was another longtime TM teacher.
-He and the other advanced students had all been assured that if they put in a ton of hours daily during the advanced training they would be enlightened within 8 years.
+He and the other advanced students had all been assured that if they put in a ton of hours daily during the advanced training, they would be enlightened within eight years.

-As prices for courses went up and people were obviously not becoming enlightened within 8 years he realized it was BS and left the movement still seeking the elusive enlightenment he had obsessed so much about, to the detriment of the rest of his life and relationships.
+As prices for courses went up and people were not becoming enlightened within eight years he realized it was BS and left the movement still seeking the elusive enlightenment he had obsessed so much about, to the detriment of the rest of his life and relationships.